xphillyx/PostSharp.Samples/PostSharp.Samples.ExceptionHandling/README.md

 * `ReportAndSwallowExceptionAttribute` writes the exception to the console (including the data collected by  `AddContextOnExceptionAttribute`) and suppresses the exception.
 Suppressing exceptions is dangerous and you cannot do that on each method.
 You would typically use this kind of aspects on an event handler (such as WPF and WinForms ones) or a thread entrypoint.

+Now you know how to use PostSharp to handle exceptions from one place, with good separation of concerns.
+The logic you implement this way makes your code much more maintainable and easier to read.

 ## Limitations